Thermal Bekenstein-Hawking entropy from the worldsheet: Introduction

 We resolve these issues by using an exact dual description of the BTZ worldsheet theory in terms of an Euclidean time winding condensate on a free field background \cite{Jafferis:2021ywg, Halder:2022ykw,Halder:2023nlp}.
-This description is strongly coupled in the large $k$ limit, however we can perform the calculations exactly.
+This description is strongly coupled in the large $k$ limit, however, we can perform the calculations exactly.
 Note that these backgrounds have the same asymptotics, so they differ by a finite normalizable deformation (assuming the length of AdS in the strings unit is large\footnote{More precisely we are considering $k>3$.}).
 The free linear dilaton background provides the reference point for the genus zero calculation, which can be performed using the standard technique of analytic continuation away values with integer numbers of insertions of the winding interaction vertex operators.
 The residual conformal transformations can now be fixed by localizing three of those insertions.

 The second conceptual point is that the result of the above computation in fact vanishes.
-This corresponds to the fact that the bulk on-shell action of string field theory is zero \cite{Erler:2022agw} by the dilaton theorem \cite{Bergman:1994qq} (considerations of a boundary in spacetime is much more subtle \cite{Adams:2001sv, Dabholkar:2001if, Okawa:2004rh}, see \cite{Headrick:2004hz} for a review), and the our worldsheet calculation does not add any boundary terms (like the Gibbons-Hawking-York term which is responsible for the nonzero result in spacetime gravity, the Einstein-Hilbert bulk term can be written in terms of the $\beta$ functions of the worldsheet sigma model and vanishes on-shell to all orders in $\alpha' $ \cite{Tseytlin:1988tv, Tseytlin:1988rr, Osborn:1989bu, Osborn:1991gm}).
+This corresponds to the fact that the bulk on-shell action of string field theory is zero \cite{Erler:2022agw} by the dilaton theorem \cite{Bergman:1994qq} (considerations of a boundary in spacetime is much more subtle \cite{Adams:2001sv, Dabholkar:2001if, Okawa:2004rh}, see \cite{Headrick:2004hz} for a review), and the our worldsheet calculation does not add any boundary terms (like the Gibbons-Hawking-York term, these boundary terms are responsible for the nonzero result in spacetime gravity, the Einstein-Hilbert bulk term can be written (up to total derivatives) in terms of the $\beta$ functions of the worldsheet sigma model which vanishes on-shell to all orders in $\alpha' $ \cite{Tseytlin:1988tv, Tseytlin:1988rr, Osborn:1989bu, Osborn:1991gm}).

 Therefore, we turn to the Lewkowycz-Maldacena method of computing the entropy from analytic extrapolation of the $Z_n$ quotient of the $n^{\textrm{th}}$ Renyi geometries, which only requires knowledge of the bulk action.
 In semi-classical gravity, the result is that the entropy can be extracted from the change in the bulk action upon the addition of an infinitesimal conical defect in the interior \cite{Carlip:1993sa, Banados:1993qp, Susskind:1994sm, Fursaev:2006ih, Headrick:2010zt} (see also \cite{Brustein:2021cza}), keeping fixed the asymptotic geometry.
 The string theory analog is an analytic continuation of the worldsheet theories corresponding to a $Z_n$ orbifold in the interior and the same Euclidean black hole asymptotics.